jchetan064/class-demo/README.md

 # class-demo
-This is a demo of Git &amp; Github online class
+This is a demo of Git &amp; Github online class.